 FACTBOX-Latest on the worldwide spread of the coronavirus

-May 4 (Reuters) - U.S. President Joe Biden will announce a goal to have 70% of adults vaccinated with at least one COVID-19 shot by the July 4 Independence Day holiday and said the government would innoculate 12- to 15-year-olds as soon as allowed.
+May 5 (Reuters) - U.S. President Joe Biden announced a goal to vaccinate 70% of adults with at least one COVID-19 shot by the July 4 Independence Day holiday and said the government would innoculate 12- to 15-year-olds as soon as allowed.

 DEATHS AND INFECTIONS